 Park Free with a Tables in Wonderland Dining Reservation

 AFTER 5 PM If you have a Tables in Wonderland Card you can park free at any Disney theme park to access a Tables in Wonderland participating restaurant.
 That said, you can only park for a period of 3 hours.
 You do have to Pay for Parking on the way in and then on the way out get reimbursed at Guest Relations for the parking fee.
 So this one is a bit of a hassle.
 But if you’re just going to grab a bite to eat and maybe a quick ride, you may be able to take advantage of this one.
-Note: A Tables in Wonderland Card is only available if your a Florida Resident, DVC Member or Disney Annual Passholder.
+Note: A Tables in Wonderland Card is only available if you’re a Florida Resident, DVC Member, or Disney Annual Passholder.

 Purchase a Disney Annual Pass with the perks of Complimentary Parking

 Ahhh, the joys of becoming a Disney Annual Passholder.
-While there are many perks to holding a Disney season pass to Walt Disney World, getting the Free Parking at Disney Theme Parks may not be worth the $1000+ dollar per person price tag.
-If you were already debating if a Disney Annual Pass is worth it for you and your family, then know that Disney annual passholders get free parking at hotels too.
+While there are many perks to holding a Disney season pass to Walt Disney World, getting Free Parking at Disney Theme Parks may not be worth the $1000+ dollar per person price tag.
+If you were already debating if a Disney Annual Pass is worth it for you and your family, then know that Disney annual pass holders get free parking at hotels too.

 Disney Parking Fees Tips